SolaceProducts/pubsubplus-gke-quickstart/README.md

 The PubSub+ software event broker can be deployed in either a 3-node High-Availability (HA) cluster, or as a single-node non-HA deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
 Note that in production, or any environment where message loss cannot be tolerated, an HA cluster is required.

-Detailed documentation of deploying the event broker in a Kubernetes environment is provided in the [Solace PubSub+ Event Broker on Kubernetes Guide](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).
+Detailed documentation of deploying the event broker in a general Kubernetes environment is provided in the [Solace PubSub+ Event Broker on Kubernetes Documentation](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).

+Consult the [Deployment Considerations](https://github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#pubsub-event-broker-deployment-considerations) section of the Documentation when planning your deployment.

 The following diagram illustrates an HA deployment on a 3 node GKE cluster spread across 3 zones.